 - Teach both of you how to care for your new baby

 - Assist with breastfeeding education

 - Support dad and other siblings and teach them how to help you

 - Make sure you get plenty of rest, eat regularly, stay hydrated, and are comfortable

 How Your Doula Works With Your Delivery Team

-As needed during your labor and delivery, she will help you communicate with the medical team.
+As needed during your labor and delivery, they will help you communicate with the medical team.
 A doula doesn't replace nursing or other medical staff.
-She doesn't examine you, take measurements, or do other clinical tasks.
+They don't examine you, take measurements, or do other clinical tasks.

 Why You Might Want to Choose a Doula

 A doula can help you and the dad-to-be have a positive and safe birth experience: